 Instructions

-- Drain the vegetables and add the other half teaspoon of salt, the pepper, butter, thyme, parsley, and green onion.
+- Return the drained veggies to the pot and add the other half teaspoon of salt, the pepper, butter, thyme, parsley, and green onion.

 Ricky says